 - Introduction, history and current state of the art of vaccines

 - How do vaccines work?
 Harnessing innate and adaptive immune responses

 - Long term immune protection and correlates of immunity

-- Technical aspects of vaccine development: the preclinical phase (emphasis and examples of malaria)
+- Technical aspects of vaccine development: the preclinical phase

 - Steps in the development of a vaccine: from clinical trials to licensure

 - Post-licensure evaluation of vaccine safety and effectiveness